-The Boston fern (Nephrolepis exaltata ‘Bostoniensis’), often referred to as a sword fern derivative off all cultivars of N. exaltata, is a houseplant popularized during the Victorian era and remains one of the quintessential symbols of this time period.
+The Boston fern (Nephrolepis exaltata ‘Bostoniensis’), often referred to as a sword fern derivative of all cultivars of N. exaltata, is a houseplant popularized during the Victorian era.
+It remains one of the quintessential symbols of this time period.
 The commercial production of the Boston fern began in 1914 and includes around 30 tropical species of Nephrolepis cultivated as potted or landscape ferns.
 Of all fern specimens, the Boston fern is one of the most recognizable.

 Boston Fern Propagation

-Historically, the early nurseries of central Florida grew stock Boston fern plants in beds of cypress covered shade houses for the eventual harvest of the Boston fern runners from older plants to propagate new Boston ferns.
-Once harvested, these Boston fern shoots were wrapped in newspaper bare rooted or potted and shipped out to the Northern reaches of the market.
+Historically, the early nurseries of central Florida grew stock Boston fern plants in beds of cypress-covered shade houses for the eventual harvest of the Boston fern runners from older plants to propagate new ferns.
+Once harvested, these Boston fern shoots were wrapped in newspaper bare rooted or potted, and shipped out to the Northern reaches of the market.

 Propagating Boston Ferns via Boston Fern Runners

 Boston fern shoots should be planted in sterile potting soil in a container with a drainage hole.
-Plant the Boston fern shoot just deep enough to remain upright and water lightly.
-Cover the propagating Boston ferns with a clear plastic bag and place in bright indirect light in an environment of 60-70 degrees F. When the offshoot begins to show new growth, remove the bag and continue to keep damp but not wet.
+Plant the shoot just deep enough to remain upright and water lightly.
+Cover the propagating Boston ferns with a clear plastic bag and place in bright indirect light in an environment of 60-70 F. (16-21 C.).
+When the offshoot begins to show new growth, remove the bag and continue to keep damp but not wet.

 Dividing Boston Fern Plants

 Propagation may also be achieved by dividing Boston fern plants.
 First, allow the fern roots to dry out a bit and then remove the Boston fern from its pot.
 Using a large serrated knife, slice the fern’s root ball in half, then quarters and finally into eighths.